Freelance scribbler exploring worlds real and imagined

 Markets that have a guaranteed feedback option will often get you more extensive comments, sometimes even down to line-level edits.
 They also usually cost money, with amounts varying widely between a few bucks to professional editor rates.
 There are also a few rare journals that send feedback with every rejection, although the “get what you pay for” rule often applies—journals with that kind of policy normally won’t go into the same depth with their comments as the markets where you pay for the service.

 I’ve used paid feedback a few times when submitting and have found the comments helpful in getting stories to their final, publishable form.
-Here are a few publishers with feedback options that are currently open to submissions, followed by a few tips to consider before you send work to a journal’s feedback category.
+Here are a few publishers with feedback options, followed by a few tips to consider before you send work to a journal’s feedback category.

 3 Markets with Free Feedback